Lightstreamer/Lightstreamer-kafka-connector/README.md

                 last_price:#{VALUE.last_price}
 ```

-The configuration above specifies the mapping between:
+The configuration above specifies the following mappings:

 1. The record key to the Lightstreamer field `index`
 2. The `name` attribute of the record value to the Lightstreamer field `stock_name`